mkokol/vagrant-box/env/recipes/cookbooks/memcached/README.md

 The following are node attributes passed to the template for the runit service.

-* `memcached['memory']` - maximum memory for memcached instances.
+* `memcached[:memory]` - maximum memory for memcached instances.
-* `memcached['user']` - user to run memcached as.
+* `memcached[:user]` - user to run memcached as.
-* `memcached['port']` - port for memcached to listen on.
+* `memcached[:port]` - port for memcached to listen on.
-* `memcached['listen']` - IP address for memcache to listen on, defaults to **0.0.0.0** (world accessible).
+* `memcached[:listen]` - IP address for memcached to listen on.
-* `memcached['maxconn']` - maximum number of connections to accept (defaults to 1024)
-* `memcached['max_object_size']` - maximum size of an object to cache (defaults to 1MB)
-* `memcached['logfilename']` - logfile to which memcached output will be redirected in /var/log/$logfilename.

 Usage
 =====

 Simply set the attributes and it will configure the /etc/memcached.conf file.
 If you want to use multiple memcached instances, you'll need to modify the recipe to disable the startup script and the template in the default recipe.

 Use the define, memcached_instance, to set up a runit service for the named memcached instance.

   memcached_instance "myproj"

 The recipe also reads in whether to start up memcached from a /etc/default/memcached "ENABLE_MEMCACHED" setting, which is "yes" by default.

 License and Author
 ==================